dungeonmastae/30-Days-Of-Python/28_Day_API/28_API.md

 - a blank line (i.e. a CRLF by itself), and
 - an optional message body (e.g. a file, or query data, or query output).

-Let's an example of request and response messages by navigating this site:https://thirtydaysofpython-v1-final.herokuapp.com/
+Let's see an example of request and response messages by navigating this site:https://thirtydaysofpython-v1-final.herokuapp.com/

 ![Request and Response header](../images/request_response_header.png)